 He whispered the answer to himself, "Because I was blinded."

 Tai began to understand how the aspect of compatibility played into one's love interests.
 This was why Sora had fallen for Matt; the similarities between them were obvious.
-But why had Tai coveted Sora so dearly?
+But why had Tai wanted Sora to such an extent?
 Part of him had always known the truth, that whatever romantic feelings Tai originally had for Sora, however minute, were amplified immensely by the fact that she was interested in Matt.
 Envy could be a very motivational catalyst in men.

 The icing on the cake was the way she accepted him for everything that he was.
 Unlike most of his other friends, Jun never urged Tai to "do something with his life."
 To the contrary, she always encouraged him to find himself before seeking out a place in society.
 She never rejected any aspect of his character.
 In fact, it was usually Jun who pointed out values in traits even Tai thought were harmful.
 Yet, despite all this, the prime reason Tai felt he was growing attracted to Jun was the fact that, unlike Sora, any amorous advances he made towards her, conscious or not, were usually returned.

 Tai slapped himself on the head.
 "What an idiot I am," he said to himself, staring up at the door to the Motomiya's apartment from beside his car.
 "She likes me too."

 Agumon stared at his partner, a curious brow raised at his strange behavior.